cojeyambao0601/sap-hana-cookbook/README.md

 To execute a list of commands from .sql file:

-	hanadb_runsql "hanadb_runsql from file - /mydir/mysqlfile.sql" do
+	hana_runsql "hana_runsql from file - /mydir/mysqlfile.sql" do
 		sql_file_path "/mydir/mysqlfile.sql"
 		username "YOUR-HANA-USER-NAME"
 		password "YOUR-HANA-USER-PASSWORD"